NilFoundation/actor-cluster/README.md

 # Performance

-Ultramarine is built on Seastar and benefits from a lock-free, [shared-nothing design](http://seastar.io/shared-nothing/).
+Ultramarine is built on Actor and benefits from a lock-free, [shared-nothing design](http://seastar.io/shared-nothing/).
 Compared to typical actor model implementations, it doesn't use any locking or complex cache-unfriendly concurrent data-structures internally.